ALL FIELDS REQUIRED*

 We don’t put up with wrongful termination, and neither should you.
 Even if your employment is “at-will”, you still have the right to be free from wrongful termination that violates public policy.
 This includes termination based on race, gender, disability, sexual orientation, pregnancy, age and other protected categories.
 If you have reason to suspect your employer dismissed you illegally, let the Los Angeles wrongful termination attorneys at The Law Office of Omid Nosrati help.
 Our firm works closely with our clients to help hold employers accountable for the damages they have caused.
 These damages can include loss of income and emotional distress that was caused by the wrongful termination.

-Our attorneys have a reputation for excellence in our field and will walk you through every step of the legal process for getting your wages that were owed to you and/or recover other forms of compensation.
+Our Los Angeles wrongful termination lawyers have a reputation for excellence in our field and will walk you through every step of the legal process for getting your wages that were owed to you and/or recover other forms of compensation.
 It’s our job to help you so you can secure a better future for you and your family, and to go up against discriminatory employers in Los Angeles and throughout California.

 Before we get into the intricacies of California’s wrongful termination laws, let us say how important it is to retain an attorney who gives you confidence and peace of mind.
 Your employment is a major part of your life, and vital to the health and happiness of your entire family.
 Losing your job because of illegal, fraudulent, or discriminatory conduct by an employer should never be how the story ends.
 In addition, employees who have been wrongfully terminated will often be dealing with a large, corporate defendant with the resources to fight against these claims, even if your claims have merit.
 It is vitally important to have experienced legal counsel on your side so you won’t have to fight alone.
 We are here to to fight for your rights as an American worker with help from our team of skilled attorneys.